bmelinden/vbSPTu/README.txt

 ---
 to do:

+- create an abstract superclass to list all common core methods and syntax in one place?
-- hard-code Pwarmup into the greedy search?
+- hard-code Pwarmup=10 into the greedy search?
 - fill out '-' for missing opt struct fields
 - unknown prior types to updateGUIoptions: load them and write empty GUI text fields?